 Cover your nose and mouth when coughing and sneezing with disposable tissues and dispose of tissues immediately after use into the nearest bin.

-IF YOU FEEL UNWELL WITH NON COVID SYMPTOMS DURING LOCKDOWN:
+CONSULTING A GP: IF YOU FEEL UNWELL WITH NON COVID SYMPTOMS

 If you have increased anxiety or are struggling during a period of isolation there are a number of organisations who can provide support: